Judge Judy: Origins and development

 Petri Hawkins-Byrd, referred to on the program simply as Byrd or Officer Byrd, was the bailiff on Judge Judy for the show's entire 25-season run, making him the longest-serving bailiff in court television history.
 Byrd's professional relationship with Sheindlin predates Judge Judy as he was her bailiff throughout her career in the Manhattan family court system.
 When Byrd found out about Sheindlin's show, he sent her a congratulatory letter, stating, "If you ever need a bailiff, I still look good in uniform."
 She phoned Byrd at his home in California to accept his offer, and he ended up replacing the unaired pilot episode bailiff.
-Sheindlin has stated that the show's producers desired different individuals for the role of bailiff, but she refused.
+Sheindlin has stated that the show's producers wanted various individuals for the role of bailiff, but she refused.

-Sheindlin has revealed that from the start, she only envisioned her courtroom program lasting 2 to 3 seasons, rationalizing that most TV ventures fail.
+Sheindlin has revealed that from the start, she envisioned her courtroom program lasting only 2 to 3 seasons, acknowledging that most TV ventures fail.
 Sheindlin appeared again on 60 Minutes on April 30, 2003.
 During the interview, Sheindlin stated:

 I have a contract with the company to do the program through the 2006 season.
 At that point, we will have produced this program for 10 years.
 Right now, I would be satisfied with a good 10-year run.
 I think that would really be phenomenal.
 It would be lovely if we could end on a high note and for me to say "10 years and I still had people watching and I had a second career that was a blast."

 On September 14, 2015, Sheindlin began celebrating her 20th season anniversary presiding on Judge Judy.
 The program is the first in the court show genre to make it to 20 seasons without cancellation, as well as the first to make it to this extent under one arbitrator.
 Three years later by September 2018, the Judge Mathis court show entered its 20th season and became the second and only other court show to accomplish this feat.
 Sheindlin's distinction as television's longest-serving judge or arbitrator won her a place in the Guinness World Records on September 14, 2015.
 Judge Judy completed its series run at 25 seasons.
 In honor of the 25th and final season of the program, Josh Getlin published another article on Sheindlin.
 The Los Angeles Times article, published on June 8, 2021 (the same day as the airing of the final filmed case), shared background details about the 1993 article that catapulted Sheindlin's television career and his relationship with Sheindlin.